VictorLoucii/VictorLoucii/README.md

 - 👋 Hi, I’m @VictorLoucii
-- 👀 I’m interested in coding
+- 👀 I’m interested in mobile development
-- 🌱 I’m currently learning python and c++
+- 🌱 I am a computer science student currently learning JavaScript, and I am familiar with Python and C++.
+I enjoy building projects and exploring new technologies
 - 📫 How to reach me kwickslow30@gmail.com

 <!---